-Prior to his current role, Michael was a Lecturer and Visiting Fellow with the Development Policy Centre, of the Crawford School of Public Policy at the Australian National University and a Lecturer in Economics at the University of Papua New Guinea (School of Business and Public Policy), based in Port Moresby, Papua New Guinea.
-Here he was also the Partnership Coordinator for the Partnership between the Australian National University and the University of Papua New Guinea, working to build the School's capacity and to improve the quality of teaching, research, and public outreach, especially in economics and public policy.
+Michael has also had experience in academia as a Lecturer and Visiting Fellow with the Development Policy Centre, of the Crawford School of Public Policy at the Australian National University and a Lecturer in Economics at the University of Papua New Guinea (School of Business and Public Policy), based in Port Moresby, Papua New Guinea.
+Here he was also the Partnership Coordinator for the Partnership between the Australian National University and the University of Papua New Guinea, working to build the School’s capacity and to improve the quality of teaching, research, and public outreach, especially in economics and public policy.

 Michael completed his second Masters degree, a Master of Arts in International Relations (with Honours), at the Johns Hopkins University School of Advanced International Studies, for which he received the Mitchell Wolfson, Snr Fellowship (courtesy of the Wolfson Initiative Corporation) and the Robb E. Smith Fellowship.